puppetlabs/puppet-docs/source/pe/3.0/appendix.markdown

 The following issues affect the currently shipped version of PE and all prior releases in the 2.x.x series, unless otherwise stated.

 ### Readline Version Issues on AIX Agents
-- As wtith PE 2.8.2,  AIX 5.3, puppet agents depend on readline-4-3.2 being installed.
+- As wtith PE 2.8.2,  on AIX 5.3, puppet agents depend on readline-4-3.2 being installed.
 You can check the installed version of readline by running `rpm -q readline`.
+If you need to install it, you can [download it from IBM](ftp://ftp.software.ibm.com/aix/freeSoftware/aixtoolbox/RPMS/ppc/readline/readline-4.3-2.aix5.1.ppc.rpm).
+Install it *before* installing the puppet agent.

 - On AIX 6.1 and 7.1, the default version of readline, 4-3.2, is insufficient.
-You need to replace it *before* upgrading by running rpm -e --nodeps readline rpm -Uvh readline-6.1-1.aix6.1.ppc.rpm
+You need to replace it *before* upgrading or installing by running

+         rpm -e --nodeps readline
+        rpm -Uvh readline-6.1-1.aix6.1.ppc.rpm